-From March 17 through Dec.
-31, 2020, Anthem will cover telehealth visits for physical, occupational, and speech therapies for members of its fully-insured employer, Individual, and Medicare Advantage plans.
-Medicaid will no longer cover telehealth for physical, occupational and speech therapies unless mandated by state.
+From March 17, 2020 through March 31, 2021, Anthem will cover telehealth visits for physical, occupational, and speech therapies for members of its fully-insured employer, Individual, and Medicare Advantage plans.
+Medicaid, where permissible, will cover telehealth for physical, occupational and speech therapies.